 - Compliant off-boarding

-- Accelerated Market Entry: International PEO enables companies to begin operating in as few as 48 hours—90% faster than with entity establishment.
+- Accelerated market entry: International PEO enables companies to begin operating much faster than with entity establishment.

-- Cost Savings: When compared to entity establishment, International PEO saves companies up to 60% in overseas setup and maintenance costs.
+- Cost savings: When compared to entity establishment, international PEO saves companies in overseas setup and maintenance costs.

-- Permanent Establishment: Because tax laws and obligations vary between countries and sectors, firms must explore country-specific tax requirements to determine if they must establish an entity to remain compliant with these tax laws.
+- Permanent establishment: Because permanent establishment tax laws and obligations vary between countries and sectors, firms must explore country-specific tax requirements to determine if they must establish an entity to remain compliant with these tax laws.

-Grow Your Company with Outsourced HR through International PEO
+Grow Your Company With an International PEO Partner